risawitama/verbose-potato/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## My dentist is the best, he even has a little plaque!